5 Best Kitchen Gadgets to Help Preserve the Harvest

 This can be used on potatoes, too.
 But I haven’t tried it on potatoes.

-Over the sink colander
+Kitchen Gadgets # 5 – Over the sink colander

-Super handy for washing greens, friut, and other vegetables, you’ll wonder how you ever managed washing lbs of leafy greens or boxes of fruit before you got this.
+Super handy for washing greens, fruit, and other vegetables, you’ll wonder how you ever managed washing lbs of leafy greens or boxes of fruit before you got this.
 The colander rests on one side of your double kitchen sink.
 It lets you rinse in one sink, while you drain over the other side.
 Better than round colanders that sit in your dish draining rack.

 I bought mine at the thrift store for $4.
 If you can’t find one at your local thrift store, Amazon is a good alternative.
-Pick one with sturdy stainless steel mesh, as the mesh is the weakest part of the design, and likely to wear out first.
+Pick one with sturdy stainless steel mesh, as the mesh is the weakest part of the design, and is likely to wear out first.

 What kitchen gadget for preserving the harvest would you not want to be without?
 Leave a comment.
 I may need to go shopping.